USDAForestService/gdalraster/README.md

 [instructions](https://github.com/r-spatial/sf#linux) for installing the geospatial libraries on other Linux distributions.

-With the dependent libraries available on the system, install **gdalraster** from CRAN:
+With the dependent libraries available on the system, install from CRAN:

 ``` r
 install.packages("gdalraster")